 If during the turn he arrived at his destination city a player had moved all of the total of his white dice, as well as any portion of a red bonus die to which he may be entitled, the movement phase of his turn is over.
 Similarly, if he is not entitled to a bonus die, his movement phase is over, even if he did not fully consume the distance allowed by the white dice.
 In these cases, the player does not determine his next destination city until the start of his next turn.
 After a PURCHASE opportunity as described above, the player should continue according to the USE FEES section of the rules below.

 Otherwise, if a player had arrived at his destination by using no more mileposts than the amount shown on the white dice this turn, he may be entitled to some movement out of the city.
 Such "bounce out" movement is granted only if the player is entitled to movement via a BONUS ROLL.
 In such situation, before moving the player should determine his next destination via the DESTINATION rules above.

-Once the player has determined his next destination city, if he has a SuperChief locomotive, he has already rolled the red bonus die, and should employ the amount it shows for his bounce out movement.
+Once the player has determined his next destination city, if he has a Superchief locomotive, he has already rolled the red bonus die, and should employ the amount it shows for his "bounce out" movement.
 A player with a Freight or Express engine, if he has rolled double-sixes or doubles respectively for ARRIVAL, must roll the red bonus die and move the distance it shows.
 If via the bonus the player arrives at another destination, he once again collects a payoff and is given another purchase opportunity, but does not get another bonus roll this turn.
-The bounce out is not optional; if a player is entitled to it, it must be used fully per MOVEMENT rules.
+Unless the player has won, the bounce out is not optional: if a player is entitled to it, it must be used fully per MOVEMENT rules.